mongodb/docs/source/includes/install-hosted-server.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This section describes the essential configuration of the MMS server.
-More advanced configuration options are described later in
+See :ref:`advanced-configuration-on-prem` for more configuration
-Configuration - Advanced.
+information.

 Required Configuration
 ++++++++++++++++++++++

 .. note::

-   By default, MMS is configured for a local SMTP server on port 25.
+   By default, MMS will use a local SMTP server listening on port 25.

 Configure MMS properties, by editing the
 ``<install_dir>/conf/conf-mms.properties`` file.
 Edit the following